vinod-taborda/intake-ansible-playbooks/README.md

    `sudo aws s3 ls` (This should not result in an error, but a list of objects if there are any.)

 5. On your Ansible host, create new ssh keys.
 All you will need is the public key.
    Run command `ssh-keygen`, taking all the defaults by hitting <enter> until you get back your command prompt.
+Note: If using AWS, use the key pair selected when creating new instances in EC2 (instead of creating a new key pair) and copy the private key (currently CWDS_rsa) to the .ssh directory on the Ansible host.

-6. Copy your Ansible hosts public key (*.pub) to all client machines that will be managed by Ansible into file `/$USER/.ssh/authorized_keys`
+6. Copy your Ansible hosts public key (*.pub) to all client machines that will be managed by Ansible into file `/$USER/.ssh/authorized_keys`.
+Note: If using AWS, this step does not need to be performed on any machines which were created using the CWDS_rsa key.

+7. Upload the private key created in step 5 into the Jenkins Credentials as a Secret file with the ID set to ssh_private_key.
+Note: The ID is used in Jenkinsfile and Jenkinsfile.api.

-7. git clone this repo. `git clone https://github.com/Casecommons/accelerator-ansible.git`
+8. git clone this repo. `git clone https://github.com/Casecommons/accelerator-playbooks.git`

-8. `cd accelerator-ansible`
+9. `cd accelerator-playbooks`

-9. Create an inventory file: `cp ./hosts.sample ./hosts`
+10. Create an inventory file: `cp ./hosts.sample ./hosts`

-10. In the `hosts` file, under `[logging-node]` and `[api-node]` and `[intake-node]`, insert the clients that will be managed by Ansible (one ip address or hostname per line).
+11. In the `hosts` file, under `[logging-node]` and `[api-node]` and `[intake-node]`, insert the clients that will be managed by Ansible (one ip address or hostname per line).

-11. Create a vars file:`cp ./group_vars/all.sample ./group_vars/all`
+12. Create a vars file:`cp ./group_vars/all.sample ./group_vars/all`

-12. Now update the `./group_vars/all` file (Note: `intake_elasticsearch_url` and `elasticsearch_log_server` should point to the private IP on AWS. `intake_elasticsearch_url` specifically, is a tempoary solution until we figure out how search will be implemented with the partner):
+13. Now update the `./group_vars/all` file (Note: `intake_elasticsearch_url` and `elasticsearch_log_server` should point to the private IP on AWS. `intake_elasticsearch_url` specifically, is a tempoary solution until we figure out how search will be implemented with the partner):
     ```
     vi ./group_vars/all`
     ```